darkoverlordofdata/bada-bing/readme.md

         use ./install.sh to create bin/badabing.sh, and add as daily job to crontab. manually add bin/badabing.sh to autostart tool.

-### what's it (supposed to) do?

-    get the xml/json from bing, using maximum to determine the # of records to request. the 1st entry is the current wallpaper.
-    Loop thru, make sure all are in cache, download any that are not.
-    Loop thru cache, any that are not in xml should be purged. save the xml as the local 'database'

-    use gui (--display) to edit preferences, view cache list

-    when used with catlock, the current wallpaper will be used when locking screen.

 ### icon